kazewong/flowMC/joss/paper.md

 # Summary

-Across scientific fields, the modelling of increasingly complex physical processes requires more flexible models.
+Across scientific fields, more and more flexible models are required to understand increasingly complex physical processes.
 Yet the estimation of models'parameters becomes more challenging as the dimension of the parameter space grows.
 A common strategy to explore parameter space is to sample through a Markov Chain Monte Carlo (MCMC).
 Yet even MCMC methods can struggle to fully represent the parameter space when only relying on local updates.

-`FlowMC` is a Python library for accelerated Markov Chain Monte Carlo (MCMC) leveraging deep generative modelling built on top of machine learning libraries `Jax` and `Flax`.
-At its core, `FlowMC` uses a local sampler and a learnable global sampler in tandem to efficiently sample posterior distributions with non-trivial geometry, such as multimodal distributions and distributions with local correlations.
+`FlowMC` is a Python library for accelerated Markov Chain Monte Carlo (MCMC) leveraging deep generative modelling built on top of the machine learning libraries `Jax` and `Flax`.
+At its core, `FlowMC` uses a local sampler and a learnable global sampler in tandem to efficiently sample posterior distributions.
 While multiple chains of the local sampler generate samples over the region of interest in the target parameter space, the package uses these samples to train a normalizing flow model, then use it to propose global jumps across the parameter space.
+The `FlowMC`sampler can handle non-trivial geometry, such as multimodal distributions and distributions with local correlations.

 The key features of `FlowMC` are summarized in the following list:

 ## Key features

 - Since `FlowMC` is built on top of `Jax`, it supports gradient-based sampler such as MALA and Hamiltonian Monte Carlo (HMC) through automatic differentiation.
-- `FlowMC` uses state-of-the-art normalizing flow models such as rational quadratic spline for the global sampler, which is very efficient in capturing local features with relatively short training time.
+- `FlowMC` uses state-of-the-art normalizing flow models such as rational quadratic spline to power its global sampler, which is very efficient in capturing local features with relatively short training time.
 - Use of accelerators such as GPUs and TPUs are natively supported.
 The code also supports the use of multiple accelerators with SIMD parallelism.
 - By default, Just-in-time (JIT) compilations are used to further speed up the sampling process.
 - We provide a simple black box interface for the users who want to use `FlowMC` by its default parameters, yet provide at the same time an extensive guide explaining trade-offs while tuning the sampler parameters.